DaniilVdovin/Pixeling/README.md

-    -Select the image of the clicked click the "Select image" button -Set the filters you are interested in (parameters in the part of the screen) -Save the image to the gallery.
+    -Select the image of the clicked click the "Select image" button -Set the filters you are interested in (parameters in the part of the screen) -Save the image to gallery.

 ### Responsive layout
 <div align="center">